Mark 16: Verse 8

 This is where the undisputed part of Mark's Gospel ends.
 Jesus is thus announced to have been raised from the dead, and to have gone ahead of the disciples to Galilee, where they will see Him.

 Alternate endings

 Mark has two additional endings, the longer ending (verse 9–20), and the shorter ending (unversed).

-Longer ending of Mark (verse 9-20)
+Longer ending

 Text and interpretation

 In this 12-verse passage, the author refers to Jesus' appearances to Mary Magdalene, two disciples, and then the Eleven (the Twelve Apostles minus Judas).
 The text concludes with the Great Commission, declaring that believers that have been baptized will be saved while nonbelievers will be condemned, and pictures Jesus taken to Heaven and sitting at the Right Hand of God.